Constitution and Bylaws

 B. One (1) Business Meeting will be held annually in conjunction with the independent scientific meeting, chaired by the President and attended by the Executive Committee.
 Agenda for this meeting will include:

-- Reading of the minutes and committee reports by the Secretary/Treasurer or committee chairperson
+- Approval of the minutes and committee reports by the Secretary/Treasurer or committee chairperson

 - Secretary/Treasurer’s financial report including results of annual audit